FPGAwars/icestudio/docs/source/blocks.rst

   }

-E.g.: basic Virtual input block with no name and clock symbol.
+E.g.: basic Virtual input block with no name and the clock symbol.

 .. image:: ../resources/images/blocks/basic-virtual-input.png